-David holds a master’s degree in music from Cambridge University and a postgraduate diploma with distinction from the Royal Academy of Music in London where he studied organ performance under Lionel Rogg.
-He has also studied under Nicolas Kynaston and Thomas Trotter.
+David was a chorister at Chichester Cathedral under Dr John Birch.
+He holds a Master’s degree in Music from Cambridge University, where he was Organ Scholar at Emmanuel College.
+He gained a postgraduate diploma with distinction from the Royal Academy of Music in London, where he studied organ with Lionel Rogg.
+He has also worked with Nicolas Kynaston and Thomas Trotter.

 Download this short biography – Word | PDF